pikvm/pikvm/docs/faq.md

         !!! danger "But again: DON'T DO THIS"

 ??? question "How to set the date, time and timezone from command line?"

-    * Become root with: `su -` or `sudo -s`
+    * Become root with the command `su -` or `sudo -s`.
-    * Enable read/write with: `rw`
+    * Enable read/write with the command `rw`.
-    * Find your timezone with: `timedatectl list-timezones`
+    * Find your timezone string e.g. `timedatectl list-timezones` or `timedatectl list-timezones | grep -i australia`.
-    * Set the timezone with: `timedatectl set-timezone <YourTimeZoneHere>` e.g. `timedatectl set-timezone Australia/Victoria`
+    * Set the timezone with `timedatectl set-timezone <YourTimeZoneHere>` e.g. `timedatectl set-timezone Australia/Victoria`.
+    * Stop the time syncing service with `systemctl stop systemd-timesyncd` as this will prevent the next step if running.
-    * Set the time and date with: `timedatectl set-time 'YYYY-MM-DD HH:MM:SS'` e.g. `timedatectl set-time '2023-02-26 14:50:10'`
+    * Set the time and date with `timedatectl set-time 'YYYY-MM-DD HH:MM:SS'` e.g. `timedatectl set-time '2023-02-26 14:50:10'`.
-    * If you have hardware clock, update it with: `hwclock --systohc` , then check it with `hwclock --show`
+    * If you have hardware clock e.g. V3 & V4 HAT, update it with `hwclock --systohc` , then check it with `hwclock --show`.
+    * Switch filesystem to RO-mode with the command `ro`.

 ??? question "How do I install or remove packages in PiKVM OS?"